-Passau is a lively city with atmosphere and a history of 2000 years that goes back to a settlement in roman times and even before.
-The past millennia have shaped this small but surprisingly cosmopolitan and culturally active city significantly, so that today the city can offer a diverse range of historical testimonials and sights from its historical past.
+Passau is a city with a history of 2000 years that goes back to a roman settlement and even before.
+The past millennia have shaped this small but surprisingly cosmopolitan and culturally active city significantly, so that today the city can offer a diverse range of places of interest from its historical past.

 The harmonious mixture of old architecture and new ideas is what makes Passau so special.
 Whether contemplative and romantic, or vibrant and modern, Passau offers its guests just the right mix to discover Passau's charms.
 A wide range of renowned galleries and museums round off the entertainment variety.

-Whether trade fair, Christmas market, festival weeks European weeks, political Ash Wednesday or Eulenspiegel old town festival, a visit to Passau is actually always worthwhile.
+Whether Christmas market, festival weeks or Eulenspiegel old town festival, Passau is always worth a visit.
 It is not for nothing that Alexander von Humboldt titled Passau as one of the 7 most beautiful cities in the world.

-Sankt Stephan cathedral and the largest church organ in the world
+The old town of Passau and Saint Stephen's Cathedral with the largest church organ in the world

-At the highest point in the old town is the magnificent St. Stephen's Cathedral in Passau, which celebrated its Baroque resurrection after the city fire in 1662 by famous Italian architects.
+At the highest point of the old town is the magnificent St. Stephen's Cathedral in Passau, which celebrated its baroque resurrection after the city fire in 1662 by famous Italian architects.
 The artistic stucco work and frescoes in the interior are particularly worth seeing.
 With almost 18,000 pipes, the cathedral has the largest cathedral organ in the world.

-An organ concert is sure to be an incomparable, acoustic experience for you too!
+An organ concert is sure to be an incomparable acoustic experience.

-History comes to life in a unique way in the 800-year-old Veste Oberhaus.
-With an area of 65,000 square meters, it is one of the largest preserved castle complexes in Europe.
+History comes to life in a unique way in the 800-year-old, the former fortress of the Bishop.
 Experience exciting exhibitions in the Upper House Museum, which is housed in the walls of this magnificent European cultural monument, and let the unique atmosphere of the historic castle walls and defensive towers work their magic on you.
-Visit the Georg chapel in the heart of the castle with its wonderful Gothic frescoes and enjoy the unique view the confluence of the Donau, Inn and Ilz.
+Visit the Georg chapel in the heart of the castle with its wonderful Gothic frescoes and enjoy the unique view of the confluence of the three rivers Donau, Inn and Ilz.

-At the Dreiflüsseeck, the so-called peak, at the end of the romantic Inn promenade, you are in the middle of a unique natural spectacle - the confluence of the Danube, Inn and Ilz rivers.
+At the Dreiflüsseeck ('Corner of three rivers') at the end of the Passau peninsula, you are at the confluence of three rivers, the Danube, Inn and Ilz.

-You can also enjoy the fantastic view of Passau, the floating city, from the water and take a three-river tour with the excursion boats of the shipping company Wurm & Noé.
+You can also enjoy a fantastic view of Passau from the water by taking part in a three river cruise with the excursion boats of the shipping company Wurm & Noé.